 New Discoveries – a list of product needs uncovered through this conversation

-After four years leading Story Plans with my clients, our collaborative efforts have produced more stable tech platforms, reduced the cost and impact of pivots, helped our clients raise more money using our plan deliverables, and established more successful businesses.
+After four years leading product strategy sessions with my clients, our collaborative efforts have produced more stable tech platforms, reduced the cost and impact of pivots, helped our clients raise more money using our plan deliverables, and established more successful businesses.

-The Story Plan format is highly customizable.
+The Design Sprint format is relatively customizable.
 Each plan is unique to the needs of the product and owner.
-A product owner should revisit and update their Story Plan often and use it as the powerful communication tool that it is to keep teams in sync.
+A product owner should revisit and update their strategy often and use it as the powerful collaboration tool that it is to keep teams in sync.

-Before asking for an estimate to build an innovative software platform, we recommend a Story Plan.
+Before asking for an estimate to build an innovative software platform, we recommend a Design Sprint.
 Get in touch if you are interested in working together.